srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 # SLA: 99.95% availability
 # Best for: Development, testing, cost-sensitive workloads with basic HA
 ```

+_Caption: Use shared CELLs to minimize per-tenant cost; enforce isolation at the application and data schema level._

 #### **Dedicated Tenancy Deployment**
 ```powershell